AnthonyHaoNguyen/cse15l-lab-report/LabReport4.md

 ![Image](aa4.png)

-Keys Pressed: `<up><enter>` , the command `ssh cs15lfa23qh@ieng6.ucsd.edu` was one up in one command history and it logged me into my ieng6 account without needing my password.
+Keys Pressed: `<up><enter>` , the command `ssh cs15lfa23qh@ieng6.ucsd.edu` was one up in my command history and it logged me into my ieng6 account without needing my password.
 ## Clone your fork of the repository from your Github account (using the SSH URL)